ZhouXing19/RobotFinalProject/README.md

 ## Instruction (demo)

+0.0 After clone this repo, please rename it from "RobotFinalProj" to "**escapebots**"

 0. `git clone` or `git pull`, then `cd ~/catkin_ws && catkin_make`

 1. In terminal: **(Don't forget to `cd ~/catkin_ws && catkin_make` for each new terminal window)**